neurophant/enimda/README.md

 ## Accuracy

-Using included examples and current median value, detection rate for bordered images is 72%, false detection rate for clear images is 3%
+Using included examples and current median value (0.5), detection rate for bordered images is 72%, false detection rate for clear images is 3%

+## Performance

+With current settings one image is getting processed within 10-20 seconds on Intel® Pentium(R) CPU 2117U @ 1.80GHz × 2 with 4 Gb RAM